Top 10 Best Pixar Movies

 11 Coco

-I've watched all of Pixar's films and no film is as emotional as Coco.
-That scene where Miguel sings Remember Me to Coco is just so heartwarming.
-I would say it's as emotional as Up's first 10 minutes.
-The twist villain is great and animation is obviously spectacular.
-The story is also really we put together, the comedy hits, and the songs are memorable.
+I've watched all of Pixar's films, and no film is as emotional as Coco.
+The scene where Miguel sings Remember Me to Coco is just so heartwarming.
+I would say it's as emotional as the first 10 minutes of Up.
+The twist villain is great, and the animation is obviously spectacular.
+The story is also really well put together, the comedy hits, and the songs are memorable.

 I love this movie!
-This is so beautiful, this should be higher!
-This is so emotional, and the part where Hector sings "Remember Me" to Coco was so emotional, I love it!
-This doesn't have cringy, annoying songs, in fact, the songs are really catchy and fun.
-For you disney haters, if you say that disney movies are boring and unemotional, I challenge you to either watch Coco or Inside Out!
+This is so beautiful.
+It should be higher!
+It is so emotional, and the part where Hector sings "Remember Me" to Coco was so emotional.
+I love it!
+The songs are not cringy or annoying.
+In fact, they are really catchy and fun.
+For you Disney haters, if you say that Disney movies are boring and unemotional, I challenge you to either watch Coco or Inside Out!

-Coco is now my favorite Pixar movie, because it has great mystery, and pushes the limits about death.
-Cars 3 just mentions Docs demise, Up tells a love story where Ellie dies, but Coco, it goes into the universe about death, and the super villain I love to hate, Ernesto De La Cruz.
+Coco is now my favorite Pixar movie because it has great mystery and pushes the limits about death.
+Cars 3 just mentions Doc's demise, Up tells a love story where Ellie dies, but Coco goes into the universe about death, and the supervillain, Ernesto De La Cruz, is one I love to hate.
 The tiger was super cool.
 Nothing like a mystery thriller from Pixar.

 12 Cars

-OK, every year, we tend to revisit movies we ignored as children.
+Okay, every year, we tend to revisit movies we ignored as children.
 This movie, along with Rango, is no exception.
-I watched Cars when it came out with my friends in a Lowe's movie theater in downtown Hoboken and it was pretty good.
+I watched Cars when it came out with my friends in a Lowe's movie theater in downtown Hoboken, and it was pretty good.
 Ignoring the fact that they are sentient cars, this movie has some deep stuff going on.
-Like the economic decline of Radiator Springs in a flashback, which hits hard if a small American town you lived in turns out that way.
-Don't forget James Taylor singing at his vocally finest and you have many grown-up tears watching this.
-My favorite line in this movie: "He did WHAT in his cup?"
+Like the economic decline of Radiator Springs shown in a flashback, which hits hard if you've lived in a small American town that turned out that way.
+Don't forget James Taylor singing at his vocal finest, and you have many grown-up tears watching this.
+My favorite line in this movie is, "He did WHAT in his cup?"

 13 A Bug's Life